windchime-yk/bracesdb/README_EN.md

 - [x] Return data that matches the condition
 - [x] Save the data as a file
 - [x] Asynchronous support
+- [ ] Partial search with regular expressions
 - [ ] Encryption of DB files

 ## API